redtexts/texts/bordiga_1957_fundamentals_communism.md

-In fact, in their wish to emancipate the proletariat whilst preserving mercantile exchange, it is the Proudhons and Stalins who are the utopians; and the latest version of such attempts is Kruschev's reform of Russian industry.
+In fact, in their wish to emancipate the proletariat whilst preserving mercantile exchange, it is the Proudhons and Stalins who are the utopians; and the latest version of such attempts is Khrushchev's reform of Russian industry.

 The free, individual exchange, on which Proudhon's metaphysic is based